 Holt Trail is a 4.9 mile lightly trafficked out and back trail located near Bristol, New Hampshire that features a waterfall and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and walking and is accessible from May until August.
+The trail is primarily used for hiking and walking and is best used from May until August.

 The trail starts off easy - but quickly gains 1000+ feet in less than .8 Mi.
 If you are afraid of heights, do not attempt.
 I climbed the sheer rock face which was about 75% grade.
 AWESOME if you're the thrill-seeking type who's not afraid to get out of your comfort zone